Menu

 The Kitchen

 Since 1980, First assembled by Chef Joël Chapoulie, the menu is an updated repertory of the classics of French bistro cuisine, along with daily specials of a similar tradition.
-But what’s truly outstanding is the consistent quality of everything that leaves our kitchen, now overseen by Chef Jean-François Vachon and his team.
+But what’s truly outstanding is the consistent quality of everything that leaves our kitchen, now overseen by Chef Marc-Antoine Lacasse and his team.
 Preparation is flawless and presentation elegant, whether you order a simple steak frites, a risotto, or grilled salmon.
 We take extraordinary pride in all that we do.

 The Cellar